Sustainable Weight Loss: 12 Key Habits

 • Walk around your neighborhood

-• Try chair yoga video
+• Try chair yoga videos

 • Use light hand weights